-The parcel is rectangular-shaped, measuring 6.1 meters wide by 18.5 meters long (20 feet by 61 feet) or 116 square meters (1,253 square feet) in size (Figure 2).
+The parcel is rectangular-shaped, measuring 6.3 meters wide by 18.5 meters long (20 feet by 61 feet) or 116 square meters (1,253 square feet) in size (Figure 2).
 It is currently vacant (Figure 3-4).
-The property is bounded on the west by Hudson street, on the south by a neighboring vacant parcel (8 Hudson Street), to the east by state-owned land, and to the north by Mary Soo Hoo Park (Figures 2, 4-5), which is owned by the Massachusetts Turnpike but maintained by the Rose Fitzgerald Kennedy Greenway Conservancy.
+The property is currently bounded on the west by Hudson street, on the south by a neighboring vacant parcel, to the east by state-owned land, and to the west by Mary Soo Hoo Park (Figures 2, 4-5), which is owned by the Massachusetts Turnpike.
 One parcel to the north beyond Mary Soo Hoo Park is the Chinatown Gate (Figure 5).